isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 permitted, even if the definition being created matches the actual option format defined in the RFCs.
 There is an exception to this rule for standard options for which Kea currently does not provide a definition.
-In order to use such options, a server administrator must create a definition as described in :ref:`dhcp4-custom-options` in the "dhcp4" option space.
+To use such options, a server administrator must create a definition as described in :ref:`dhcp4-custom-options` in the "dhcp4" option space.
 This definition should match the option format described in the relevant RFC,